bondy-io/bondy_docs/docs/reference/parts/realm_data.md

         "type": "boolean",
         "required": true,
         "mutable": true,
-        "description": "If true this realm is allowing connections from clients.
-It is normally set to false when the realm is an SSO Realm.
-Prototype realms never allow connections.", "default": "undefined"
+        "description": "If `true` this realm will allow connections from clients.
+It is normally set to `false` when the realm is an SSO Realm.  \n:::info\nPrototype realms never allow connections, so if you set `is_prototype` to `true` this property will be assumed to be `false`.\n:::", "default": "undefined"
     },
     "authmethods": {